rsdankmemer/NoPixel-minigame/README.md

-# NoPixel Bank Hack Minigame
+# NoPixel Paleto Bank Hack Minigame
 I have tried to recreate as closely as possible the bank hack minigame on the whitelisted GTA server NoPixel.
 Click the thumbnail bellow to try it out!